Arunodaya9027/245f29908050b157e0db2c3c354b65b7_Atulya_1/README.md

 # Rajasthan Police Hackathon 1.0

 Team Name: Atulya

-Team Member- Ishan Berry (Team Lead ) contributed as backend developer , Atharv Bhardwaj contributed as frontend developer , arunodiya pratap singh contributed as frontend developer and adarsh nema as frontend developer
+Team Member- Ishan Berry (Team Lead ) contributed as a backend developer, Atharv Bhardwaj contributed as a frontend developer, Arunodiya Pratap Singh contributed as a frontend developer and
+Adarsh Nema as a frontend developer

 Team Regestration No.: RJPOLICE_HACK_1224